gopal2812/awslearning/migrationtoaws.md

 Migration Dashboard: Migration Hub provides a migration dashboard that shows the latest status and metrics for your rehost and replatform migrations.
 This dashboard helps you understand the progress of ongoing migrations and identify and troubleshoot any issues that may arise.

 By utilizing these features, AWS Migration Hub simplifies and accelerates the migration process.
 It helps you create a data-driven inventory of your IT assets, visualize network connections, receive strategy recommendations, orchestrate migrations, and monitor the progress of your migration journey.

+# What are some examples of server data that can be included in the CSV template for Migration Hub import?

+When populating the CSV template for Migration Hub import, you can include various server data to gather information about your on-premises servers and applications.
+Some examples of server data that can be included in the CSV template are:

+Server name or hostname
+IP address
+Operating system
+CPU specifications (e.g., number of cores, clock speed) Memory (RAM) size
+Storage capacity
+Network configuration
+Application dependencies
+Utilization data (e.g., CPU usage, memory usage) Application version
+Including these details in the CSV template will provide Migration Hub with the necessary information to plan and track the migration of your servers and applications to the AWS Cloud.